What is IBS?

-IBS is a gut disorder often involving abdominal pain, stomach distension and bowel dysfunction; loose bowels, constipation or a fluctuation between the two.
-1 in 6 people have IBS symptoms that can develop at any age, usually 15 to 40.
-Quality of life for people with really troublesome symptoms, especially abdominal cramps, bloating, and urgent diarrhoea can be severely affected.
+1 in 6 people experience symptoms of irritable bowel syndrome and these can develop at any age, usually between the ages of 15 and 40.
+Quality of life for people with particularly troublesome symptoms, especially abdominal cramps, bloating, and urgent diarrhoea can be severely affected.

 e.g. IBS, Bloating etc